marcurdy/dfir-toolset/ThreatHunt.md

 See: Beyond good ol' Run key series on the Hexacorn.com blog

-## Detect System Process Anomolies
+## Below is normal.
+Detect system process anomalies that deviate from normal.
 * smss.exe
   * Location = %SystemRoot%\System32\
   * Parent = System